The Ultimate GTM Checklist: B2B SaaS Edition

 In inside sales, your sales representatives nurture your business leads.
 This involves a cycle where sales representatives contact leads (through phone or email) until they purchase.

-Yet, as opposed to telemarketers, inside sales focuses on high-ticket items and doesn’t rely on scripts for conversation.
+Yet, unlike telemarketers, inside sales focuses on high-ticket items and doesn’t rely on scripts for conversation.

 The Field Sales Model